skill-forger/golang-training/06. Struct/README.md

 - Use struct tags for metadata and serialization
 - Apply best practices for designing and organizing struct-based code
 - Implement practical applications using structs
+-
+## Overview

+Structs are one of Go's most powerful features, allowing you to create custom data types by grouping related data together.
+They form the foundation of object-oriented programming in Go and enable you to model complex real-world entities in your code.
+While Go isn't traditionally considered an object-oriented language, structs with methods provide many of the same capabilities in a simpler, more direct approach.

-## What are Structs?
+## What are Structs

 Structs are user-defined types that group together variables of different data types under a single name.
 Think of them as blueprints for creating data objects that represent real-world entities or concepts.

 ### Basic Struct Definition and Instantiation